Sports News | Naomi Osaka Withdraws from Melbourne Tournament Semifinal | LatestLY

-Melbourne, Jan 8 (AP) Defending Australian Open champion Naomi Osaka has withdrawn from her semifinal match at a WTA tournament in Melbourne with an abdominal injury, allowing her opponent Veronika Kudermetova to advance to the final on a walkover.
+Melbourne, Jan 8 (AP) Defending Australian Open champion Naomi Osaka withdrew from her semifinal match Saturday at a WTA tournament with an abdominal injury, allowing her opponent Veronika Kudermetova to advance to the final on a walkover.

 “I had a lot of fun playing here in Melbourne.
 Unfortunately I have an abdominal injury which I need to rest and prepare for the Australian Open," Osaka said in a statement issued by Tennis Australia.